ipop-project/Network-Visualizer/Readme.md

 ### Server side

-1. Extract SAGE2 zip file.
+1. Download SAGE2 : https://sage2.sagecommons.org/downloads/ and extract it to your local directoty.

 2. In SAGE2 folder, Run `Launcher.bat`.